Join us and Rutland County Parent-Child Center from 9:30-11 AM Fridays in the Fox Room for play, activities and meeting new friends.

-- The provision of meeting rooms for public use does not constitute RFL endorsement of the beliefs or ideas expressed by organizations or individuals using the space.
+The provision of meeting rooms for public use does not constitute RFL endorsement of the beliefs or ideas expressed by organizations or individuals using the space.

 Groups are responsible for setting up the room in advance of the meeting.
 The following equipment is available:

 - LCD projector for connecting to a laptop and/or DVD player

-- Groups are asked to deposit trash in the receptacles provided, take away everything else they brought in.
+Groups are asked to deposit trash in the receptacles provided, take away everything else they brought in.
 Tables and chairs should be left for the custodian to move.

-- Groups are required to leave the meeting room fifteen minutes before the posted library closing time unless other arrangements have been made.
+Groups are required to leave the meeting room fifteen minutes before the posted library closing time unless other arrangements have been made.

-- Please use the enclosed tally sheet to report actual number of attendees and return to the library circulation desk or staff present when you leave.
+Groups are asked to complete a Tally Sheet to report actual number of attendees and return to the library circulation desk or staff present when you leave.
 Tally sheets are located in the Fox Room, to the right of the door.

-- Please do not move the piano.
+Groups may not move the piano.
 Groups wanting the piano moved to another part of the room are requested to let the library staff know upon reserving the Fox Room.

-- Repeated cancellations or not fulfilling your reservation will jeopardize the group’s ability to schedule the room for future events.
+Repeated cancellations or not fulfilling your reservation will jeopardize the group’s ability to schedule the room for future events.

-- The library reserves the right to refuse future use to any group that does not abide by any of the above regulations.
+The library reserves the right to refuse future use to any group that does not abide by any of the above regulations.